barronh/cmaqsatproc/README.md

 EOF
 ```

+Notes:
-Note: I have only been able to make this work if the files are in the user home directory.
+1. I have only been able to make this work if the files are in the user home directory.
+2. netcdf4-python version 1.6 has trouble with opendap.

 ## Diagram

 ```mermaid